kubermatic/docs/content/kubermatic/master/tutorials_howtos/external_clusters/aks/_index.en.md

 ![Add External Cluster](/img/kubermatic/master/tutorials/external_clusters/add_external_cluster.png "Add External Cluster")

 Select preset with valid credentials or enter AKS `Tenant ID`, `Subscription ID`, `Client ID` and  `Client Secret`, to connect to the provider.
-The credentials should have enough access like read, write the cluster and get admin credentials in order to fetch Kubeconfig using API.
+The credentials should have enough access like read, write Azure Kubernetes Service and list cluster admin credential action, to fetch Kubeconfig using API.

 ![AKS credentials](/img/kubermatic/master/tutorials/external_clusters/aks_credentials.png "AKS credentials")

 You should see the list of all available clusters.
 Select the one and click the `Import Cluster` button.
-Clusters can be added only once in a single project.
-The same cluster can be added from the other projects.
+Clusters can be imported only once in a single project.
+The same cluster can be imported from the other projects.

 ![Select AKS cluster](/img/kubermatic/master/tutorials/external_clusters/select_aks_cluster.png "Select AKS cluster")

 ## Cluster Details Page

-After adding the cluster, you can view the cluster details.
+After the cluster is added, you can view the cluster details.
 The KKP controller retrieves the cluster kubeconfig to display all necessary information.
 A healthy cluster shows `Running` state.
 Otherwise, the cluster can be in the `Error` state.
 Move the mouse cursor over the state indicator to get more details.

 ![AKS cluster](/img/kubermatic/master/tutorials/external_clusters/aks_details.png "AKS cluster")